-Targeted therapy for breast cancer uses drugs that work in a different way to chemotherapy drugs.
-While chemotherapy affects all rapidly dividing cells and works by killing cancerous cells, targeted therapy targets specific particles (molecules) within cells that allow cancer to grow.
+Targeted therapy uses drugs that work in a different way to chemotherapy drugs.
+While chemotherapy affects all rapidly dividing cells, targeted therapy attacks specific targets inside cancer cells.

 Learn more about: